BobKoto/bob-site/pinballinfo.md

       }
 </style>
 I created this simple, easy to play, Android based pinball in Unity and C#.
-It's so easy and relaxing to play maybe I should have called it Chillusion. &#128512;   or :smile:
+It's so easy and relaxing to play maybe I should have called it Chillusion. &#128512;  &#x1F600;

 Gameplay is physics based.
 To make it more fun and interesting I included auditory (best with ear phones) and optical illusions.